Tequential/Hangman/README.md

 # Hangman

 A simple game of hangman.
-A randomw word is chose from a dictionary (dictionary.txt).
+A random word is chosen from a dictionary (dictionary.txt).

 You guess the word, letter by letter with your keyboard.
 For each incorrect guess, the image will change.